-The joint distributions of (DBH, height) in both CP and SP datasets show a shift between the two [97].
-For instance, the kernel probability distribution of heights shows that the SP-dataset contains a higher amount of short trees (i.e., heights \in (3, ..., 8) m), that cover a wide range of DBH values.
+The joint distributions of morphological tree traits DBH and tree height in both CP and SP datasets show a shift between the two [94].
+For instance, the kernel probability distribution of heights shows that the SP-dataset contains a higher amount of short trees (i.e. heights \in (3, ..., 8) m), that cover a wide range of DBH values.
 Also, the range of DBH is broader in the SP-dataset compared to the CP-dataset, and the instances do not exhibit an accumulation in the center as evident as the one observed in the CP-dataset.

 FIGURE 12 Joint distributions of diameter at breast-height (DBH) and tree height from field-based inventory data.
-It should be noted that the two datasets are differently distributed-i.e., there is a dataset shift [97] between sampling plots (SP) and control plots (CP) datasets.
+It should be noted that the two datasets are differently distributed-i.e. there is a dataset shift [94] between sampling plots (SP) and control plots (CP) datasets.